maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 ### `NEW`, `ERASE` and `SCRATCH`

 `NEW` clears any existing program and data from memory and prepares to accept a new program to be entered.
 In RetroBASIC, it simply exits to the shell. `ERASE` and `SCRATCH` are alternative spellings found in some dialects.

+#### Variations:

+Wang BASIC uses `CLEAR` for this purpose.
+See notes in that entry.

+Sinclair BASIC on the ZX80 allowed a numeric parameter which reserved that amount of memory for BASIC.
+This allows the program to set aside a portion of memory for storing machine language routines.

+Early versions of Microsoft BASIC, like BASIC-80, used `ERASE` to reset a single array variable.
+This allowed it to be re-`DIM`med, which was otherwise illegal.
+This was not widely supported in later versions of MS code, and was eventually replaced with the `REDIM` statement.

+On the DEC-10 system, `SCRATCH` was used to erase data from a previously `OPEN`ed file, typically to prepare it for writing.
+On others, like Micropolis BASIC, `SCRATCH` was used to delete files from the disk.

 <!-- TOC --><a name="run-aexp"></a>
 ### `RUN` [*aexp*]